 Modify your behavior to lessen symptoms.
 First things first: stop doing whatever it is that’s painful.
 Duh.
 If you can’t stop for work reasons, ask your employer if you can modify your work activities.
 They might require a doctor’s note.
 If you’re training for a triathlon or something, I know you don’t want to stop exercising, but you have to at least lessen the intensity of your workouts and/or change to a different activity.
 If you push through the pain til race day, you can end up with a more serious injury and you probably won’t perform well, anyway.

 Try a few things at home to start feeling better.
 OTC anti-inflammatories like Advil or Aleve—or the off-brands—kill your pain and also reduce swelling, which is important for soft tissue injuries.
 Ice has similar effects and you can apply it a few times a day for about twenty minutes.
 Just be sure to wrap it first.
+If you use reusable gel ice packs (like these on Amazon), wrapping them is still a pretty solid idea.
 If your affected joint is a weight-bearing one, such as your hips, try to sit on softer objects.
 Tell your boss you’ll only get better if you can bring your bean bag chair into the office.

 Get persistent pain checked out by a medical provider.
 Sometimes bursitis can be caused by an infection, and in those cases, doctors can prescribe the meds that will make them go away.
 Other suggested treatments will probably include physical therapy, corticosteroid injections, and, rarely, surgery.
 PT gets your muscles back in shape to relieve the pressure on your bursae, and injections can reduce swelling and relieve pain fast.
 Formal physical therapy requires a prescription.
 Bursae can also be drained surgically, or even completely removed, but that’s uncommon.